wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-the-streaming-integrator.md

 ### Configuring cluster credentials

 In order to access the nodes in a cluster and derive statistics, you need to maintain and share a user name and a password for each node in a SI cluster.
 This user name and password must be specified in the `<DASHBOARD_HOME>/conf/monitor/deployment.yaml` file.
-If you nwant to secure sensitive information such as the user name and the password, you can encrypt them via WSO2 Secure Vault.
+If you want to secure sensitive information such as the user name and the password, you can encrypt them via WSO2 Secure Vault.

-1. To specify the user name and the password to access a node, define them under a new section named `wso2.status.dashboard`as shown in the following example.
+1. To specify the user name and the password to access a node, define them under the `wso2.status.dashboard` section as shown in the following example.

     ``` xml
         wso2.status.dashboard: